-This Cinnamon Sugar Pull Apart Bread is made with crescent dough, meaning you can get this in the oven in just 10 minutes or less!
-A quick and easy recipe designed to satisfy your fall craving for cinnamon and spice.
+This Cinnamon Sugar Pull Apart Bread is made with crescent rolls, meaning you can get this in the oven in just 10 minutes or less!
+A quick and easy breakfast recipe designed to satisfy your fall craving for cinnamon and spice.
+A fun and unique way to have crescent rolls for breakfast.

 If these little Cinnamon Sugar Pull Apart Bread pieces could talk, they would say: